Anti-Alias/games_ruined/backend/README.md

 ```
 gradlew startApp
 ```
-This will first start the containers in **docker-compose.yml**, then run the vertx app in redploy mode.
+This will first start the containers in **docker-compose.yml** if they're not already running, then run the application in redploy mode.
 Whenever the application is rebuilt, it will automatically be redeployed.
 To rebuild the application, you can run the command: